DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/modularization.md

 ## Can it-ops services be abstracted and integrated?

-## What kind of platforms can we distinguish?
+## What does dda-platform mean?
-All dimensions, can be hidden transparently away, from crate users we will call platforms.
+All dimensions dda can be hide transparently away from crate users we will call dda-platform.
 Dimensions considered to be hidden are:
 * Operating system
 * cloud / hosting provider